oracle-livelabs/apex/oci-document-understanding/5-approval-comp/5-approval-comp.md

 - Create Unified Task List pages.

 ## Task 1: Create a Task Definition

+In this task, you'll create a Task Definition to support the invoice approval workflow.
+You will define the task structure, configure participants, set required parameters, and add actions that update invoice status upon approval.

 1. In the Page Designer toolbar, navigate to **Shared Components** icon.